-Some organisations are in a Compliance stage, reporting on mandatory regulations using manually collected data, often challenged by data at scale and low quality.
+Some organizations are in a Compliance stage, reporting on mandatory regulations using manually collected data, often challenged by data at scale and low quality.

-Most other organisations are in an Optimisation stage, with a defined sustainability strategy and started taking optimising actions by defining goals, monitoring targets, running conservation projects and acting on KPIs based on data analytic insights.
+Most other organizations are in an Optimisation stage, with a defined sustainability strategy, and started taking optimizing actions by defining goals, monitoring targets, running conservation projects, and acting on KPIs based on data analytic insights.

-Some organisations has transitioned into a Innovation stage, with investments in product and service innovation for a sustainable business transformation.
+Some organizations have transitioned into an Innovation stage, with investments in product and service innovation for a sustainable business transformation.